libplctag/libplctag.NET/docs/libplctag.md

 # libplctag.NET

-[libplctag](https://github.com/libplctag/libplctag) is a library provides a portable and simple API for accessing Allen-Bradley and Modbus PLC data over Ethernet.
+[libplctag](https://github.com/libplctag/libplctag) is a C library for Linux, Android, Windows and macOS that uses EtherNet/IP or Modbus TCP to read and write tags in PLCs.

-[libplctag.NET](https://www.nuget.org/packages/libplctag/) provides wrapper packages for libplctag, with an API naturalised to .NET by supporting the following features:
+[libplctag.NET](https://www.nuget.org/packages/libplctag/) provides wrapper packages for libplctag, with an API naturalised to .NET by adding the following features:

 * Values are strongly-typed (both Atomic types and User-Defined Types).
 * Errors are thrown as Exceptions
 * Async/Await
 * Native resource cleanup

-Except for the above, all of the libplctag functionality is provided by the core libplctag library.

-## Getting Started

-Add the libplctag package in the Visual Studio Nuget Package Manager UI or via the commandline:

-`> dotnet add package libplctag`

-Then add the following in a C# application:
+## How to use

 ```csharp
 // Example tag configuration for a global DINT tag in an Allen-Bradley CompactLogix/ControlLogix PLC